 What fees are involved in unit trusts?

-Although you don’t need a lot to start investing – some banks let you start with just $100 a month – unit trusts are costly to invest in because there are many fees involved.
+Although you don’t need a lot to start investing – some banks let you start with just $100 a month – unit trusts are ultimately costly to invest in because there are many fees involved.

 Here are the fees you might need to pay personally (usually taken as a cut off your investment amount so you don’t feel the pinch):